3 different container plant recipes using red, white and blue flowers, inspired by Independence Day.

 Portulaca, Angelonia & Scaevola in a Container.🎇 Recipe 1: Desert Celebration

-Bold blooms and trailing texture—perfect for patios and poolside spots.
+Bold blooms and trailing texture—perfect for sunny outdoor spaces.

 Plant Combo:

-• Blue: Scaevola – heat-loving trailing plant with fan-shaped flowers
+• Blue: Scaevola – heat-loving trailing plant with fan-shaped blue flowers

 Zinnia, Cosmos, and Blue Salvia in a White Pot.☀️ Recipe 2: Summer Sky